Chair: Alessio Francesco Palmieri Marinoni.

 SUGGESTED BOOK TO READ:

 Smith, A. O. (2019) Dreaming with Open Eyes: Opera, Aesthetics, and Perception in Arcadian Rome, University of California Press

 Staffieri, G. (2014) L’opera italiana.
 Dalle origini alle riforme del secolo dei Lumi (1590-1790)

-Students, students of history of costume, history of fashion, historical tailoring, tour guides, art critics, cultural and textile heritage operators, enthusiasts.
+Students and history of costume experts, history of fashion, historical tailoring, tour guides, art critics, cultural and textile heritage operators, enthusiasts.

 AT THE END OF THE COURSE

-To register, please send the enrollment form to the mail address firstname.lastname@example.org ; then pay the fee by credit cars through the form at the end of the page
+To register, please send the enrollment form to the email address firstname.lastname@example.org ; then pay the fee by credit cars through the form at the end of the page

 or pay by offline payments